 The figure with the concentric circles shows the multi-level organizational structure designed to implement the Navajo Thaw Implementation Plan.
 At the center is the leadership and authority of the Navajo Nation Office of the President and Vice President and the Navajo Nation Council.
 The Navajo Offices are supported by the Navajo Thaw Support Team which brings the planning and technical capabilities to the effort.
-Directly benefitting from the initiative are the 10 Chapters (nine Navajo Thaw Region-based Chapters plus Nahata Dziil Commission Governance).
-The Navajo Thaw Roundtable, comprised of one representative and one alternate from each of the 10 Chapters, then provides two-way communication to and from the Chapters to inform the overall initiative.
+Directly benefitting from the initiative are the nine Chapters.
+The Navajo Thaw Roundtable, comprised of one representative and one alternate from each of the nine Chapters, then provides two-way communication to and from the Chapters to inform the overall initiative.
 Finally, the Navajo Thaw Interagency Task Force allows for structured communication and coordination with federal and other agencies.

-- All Navajo divisions and enterprises, as well as federal agencies, that have resources and expertise to support the Navajo Thaw Region. - One representative and one alternate from each of the ten chapters; three designees from the OPVP; three designees from the NNC.
+- All Navajo divisions and enterprises, as well as federal agencies, that have resources and expertise to support the Navajo Thaw Region. - One representative and one alternate from each of the nine chapters; three designees from the OPVP; three designees from the NNC.